Burke, Lynsey

 Teaching

 Lynsey works across a range of programmes.
 She teaches on the MA and PGDE Initial Teacher Education programmes, the MEd and also on the BA in Childhood Practice.
-She is module leader for two BACP modules, 'Children and Society' and 'Leading Quality Childhood Practice'.
-She also supervises dissertations for the MEd and the Doctoral routes.
+She is module leader for three BACP modules, 'Creativity and Self-Expression', 'Leading Quality Childhood Practice' and 'Reviewing Policy and Legislation into Practice'.
+She was previously a module leader on the MEd course 'Leadership and Organisational Development' and also supervises dissertations for the MEd.
+She is a supervisor for Professional Doctorate and PhD students.

 Research